dimmyvi/secure-credential-transfer/draft-secure-credential-transfer.md

 Request body is a complex structure, including the following fields:

-- mailboxIdentifier (String, Required) - a unique identifier of the mailbox to be created
+- mailboxIdentifier (String, Required) - a unique identifier of the mailbox to be created.
 - payload (String, Required) - for the purposes of Secure Credential Transfer API, this is a JSON metadata blob, describing Provisioning Information specific to Credential Provider.
 - displayInformation (String, Required) - for the purposes of the Secure Credential Transfer API, this is a JSON data blob.
 It allows an application running on a receiving device to build a visual representation of the credential to show to user.
 Specific to Credential Provider.
 - notificationToken (Object, Optional) - optional notification token used to notify an appropriate remote device that the mailbox data has been updated.
 Data structure includes the following:
-    - type (String, Required) - notification token name.
+    1. type (String, Required) - notification token name.
 Used to define which Push Notification System to be used to notify appropriate remote device of a mailbox data update.
 (E.g. "com.apple.apns" for APNS)
-    - tokenData (String, Required) - notification token data (Hex or Base64 encoded based on the concrete implementation) - application-specific - refer to appropriate Push Notification System specification
+    2. tokenData (String, Required) - notification token data (Hex or Base64 encoded based on the concrete implementation) - application-specific - refer to appropriate Push Notification System specification.

+- mailboxConfiguration (Object, Optional) - optional mailbox configuration, defines access rights to the mailbox, mailbox expirationTime.
+Required at the time of the mailbox creation.
+Data structure includes the following:
+    1. accessRights (String, Optional) - optional access rights to the mailbox for Sender and  Receiver devices.
+Default access to the mailbox is Read and Delete.
+Value is defined as a combination of the following values: "R" - for read access, "W" - for write access, "D" - for delete access.
+Example" "RD" - allows to read from the mailbox and delete it.
+    2. expirationTime (String, optional) - Mailbox expiration time (UTC).
+E.g. "2021-07-22T13:14:15Z".
+Mailbox has a limited time to live.
+Once expired, it shall be deleted - refer to DeleteMailbox endpoint.
+Default expiration period has to be configured on the Relay server.

 ~~~
 {
    "notificationToken": {